Employment Tribunal Remedies Handbook 2018-19

 - Who should buy the book?

 - Read the full contents (open new window)

 - General Editor: Benjamin Gray, Barrister, Littleton Chambers

 - Foreword by Judge Brian Doyle, President of the Employment Tribunals (England & Wales)

-The Employment Tribunal Remedies Handbook is the definitive, annual handbook to the financial remedies available in employment claims and has also been cited in the EAT (Shifferaw v Hudson Music Co Ltd UKEAT/0294/15/DA).
+The Employment Tribunal Remedies Handbook is the definitive, annual handbook to the financial remedies available in employment claims.
+It is seen regularly in negotiations, by parties and judges in the Employment Tribunal and even the Employment Appeals Tribunal, having been cited in Shifferaw v Hudson Music Co Ltd UKEAT/0294/15/DA.

-This new edition has been fully updated to factor in the very latest rates and compensation caps that came into force in April 2017 plus the key cases and legislative developments of the past 12 months.
+This 2018-19 edition has been fully updated to factor in the very latest rates and compensation caps that came into force in April 2018 plus the key cases and legislative developments of the past 12 months.

 Covering over 100 topics from ACAS to Zero-hours Contracts, each entry provides a potted summary of the relevant law, facts and figures so the reader can quickly find the answers to questions such as: